The prostate gland enlarges as men age.

 By feeling the prostate during a rectal examination, doctors can usually determine if it is enlarged.
 Doctors insert a gloved and lubricated finger into the rectum.
 The prostate can be felt just in front of the rectum.
 A prostate affected by benign prostatic hyperplasia (BPH) feels enlarged, symmetrical, and smooth but is not painful to the touch.
-Firm or hard areas may indicate prostate cancer Prostate Cancer Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+Firm or hard areas may indicate prostate cancer Prostate Cancer Prostate cancer begins in the prostate gland, an organ found only in males.
 The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to... read more .
+Symptoms, such as difficulty urinating, a need to urinate frequently... read more .

 A urine sample should be examined (urinalysis) to make sure there is no infection or bleeding.
 When an examination reveals an enlarged prostate or a man has symptoms of urine blockage, doctors typically also do a test to measure the level of prostate-specific antigen (PSA) in the blood.
 The PSA level can be elevated in men with BPH and also in men with prostate cancer.
 If the PSA level is elevated or the prostate is hard or lumpy to the touch, other tests may then be required to determine if cancer is present.

 Men who have symptoms of urine blockage may be asked to urinate into a device that measures the volume and rate of urine flow (a test called uroflowmetry).
 Immediately after the uroflowmetry, doctors do a bladder ultrasound examination to determine how completely the bladder has emptied.
 Both these tests help diagnose the presence and severity of urine blockage.